gkossakowski/gkossakowski.github.io/content/posts/the-slim-shady-year-part-four.md

 There's the old truism on the importance of goals that serve as powerful propellants.
 My goal was to run 10km run and ride 100km on a bike, pain-free.
 When a few friends asked me why not just recover, I would joke I had a genetic mutation that made the word "just" absent from vocabulary.

+_Thanks to Nada Amin for reading my drafts._